bonogg/bonogg.github.io/_pages/about.md

 # Contacts
 You can find me at the following contacts.
-I am happy to connect and talk about research, collaborations, grad school, and how to cope with the fact that Jannik Sinner has not yet won an ATP Masters 1000.
+I am happy to connect and talk about research, collaborations, grad school, ~and how to cope with the fact that Jannik Sinner has not yet won an ATP Masters 1000~.
 ### Address
 European University Institute
 Department of Economics